Poker Basics, Poker Strategy, Tournaments

 MTT Poker Tip #7 – Learn How to Play Heads Up

-Payouts in poker tournaments are often quite top-heavy, and as a tournament player, you will find yourself playing some very big heads-up matches every now and then.
+Payouts in poker tournaments are often quite top-heavy, and as a tournament player, you will find yourself playing some very big heads-up matches now and then.

 When the heads-up match starts, all ICM goes out the window, and you are playing a classic death match with a certain amount of money on the line.
 Often, the heads-up match will be for hundreds of your average buy-ins, which is why you need to be sure that you have a handle on the situation before you get there.